Internet Cognitive Behavioral Therapy: Treatment For Mental Health Conditions

 ICBT research study designed for adults with anxiety disorders

 In ICBT-based research studies, selective outcome reporting and treatment adherence are two ways in which a study may become biased.
 When interpreting study results, it is important for researchers to ensure the study maintains internal and external validity.
-Looking for randomized controlled trials and peer-reviewed journal publications are two ways to minimize this potential bias.
+Looking for randomized controlled trials and peer-reviewed journal publications is a way to minimize this potential bias.

 To examine objective findings, researchers utilized the Cochrane Depression, Anxiety, and Neurosis Review Group Specialized Register (CCDANCTR) when looking for randomized trials and other relevant studies.
 This register included randomized controlled trials from EMBASED, MEDLINE, and PsycINFO.
 Additionally, researchers searched online clinical trial registries and reference lists.